Lu Xun: Later career

 Lu Xun (right) sat in the front, and Xu Guangping sat behind him, their son (Zhou Haiying) in Lu Xun's arms.

 In 1929, Lu Xun visited his mother, and reported that she was pleased at the news of Xu's pregnancy.
 Xu gave birth to a son named Haiying on 27 September.
 She was in labor with the baby for 27 hours.
 The child's name meant simply "Shanghai infant".
 His parents chose the name thinking that he could change it himself later, but he never did so.
-Haiying was Lu's only child.
+Haiying was Lu Xun's only child.

-After moving to Shanghai, Lu rejected all regular teaching positions (though he sometimes gave guest lectures at different campuses), and for the first time was able to make a living solely as a professional writer, with a monthly income of roughly 500 yuan.
+After moving to Shanghai, Lu Xun rejected all regular teaching positions (though he sometimes gave guest lectures at different campuses), and for the first time was able to make a living solely as a professional writer, with a monthly income of roughly 500 yuan.
 He was also appointed by the government as a "specially appointed writer" by the national Ministry of Higher Education, which secured him an additional 300 yuan per month.

 Lu Xun began to study and identify with Marxist politics, made contact with local CCP members, and became involved in literary disputes with other leftist writers in the city.
-In 1930 Lu became one of the co-founders of the League of Left-Wing Writers, but shortly after he moved to Shanghai other leftist writers accused him of being "an evil feudal remnant", the "best spokesman of the bourgeoisie", and "a counterrevolutionary split personality".
+In 1930 Lu Xun became one of the co-founders of the League of Left-Wing Writers, but shortly after he moved to Shanghai other leftist writers accused him of being "an evil feudal remnant", the "best spokesman of the bourgeoisie", and "a counterrevolutionary split personality".
 The League continued in various forms until 1936, when the constant disputes among its members led the CCP to dissolve it.